 CSR Europe participated in several meetings during the initial creation of the UN Global Compact.
 Today we are one of the official Business Associations supporting the Global Compact through our private-sector expertise on critical issues related to sustainable development and corporate citizenship.
 Many of CSR Europe's member companies are closely engaged with this global initiative.

 In 2010, CSR Europe and the UN Global Compact set up a joint website on sustainable supply chains.
 The purpose of the website is to raise awareness and disseminate information about initiatives and resources related to responsible supply chain management.
 The objective is to assist companies in developing more sustainable supply chain practices.
-The website should allow companies, organizations and other actors to search for, identify and profile sustainable supply chain initiatives and resources.
+The website should allow companies, organisations and other actors to search for, identify and profile sustainable supply chain initiatives and resources.
 Companies can submit their contributions by filling out this form.
-To find out more information, or to submit a contribution, please contact Liesbeth Reynders at firstname.lastname@example.org

 Historically, CSR Europe has established a close relationship with Business and Social Responsibility (BSR), ensuring that on both sides of the Atlantic CSR could mature in accordance with the respective expectations of businesses and stakeholders operating in these two important regions.